greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/sql_commands/CREATE_RESOURCE_GROUP.html.md

 CPUSET <coordinator_cores>;<segment_cores>
 :   Required.
 You must specify only one of `CPU_RATE_LIMIT` or `CPUSET` when you create a resource group.

-:   `CPU_RATE_LIMIT` is the percentage of CPU resources to allocate to this resource group.
+:   `cpu_hard_quota_limit` is the percentage of CPU resources to allocate to this resource group.
 The minimum CPU percentage you can specify for a resource group is 1.
 The maximum is 100.
-The sum of the `CPU_RATE_LIMIT` values specified for all resource groups defined in the Greenplum Database cluster must be less than or equal to 100.
+The sum of the `cpu_hard_quota_limit` values specified for all resource groups defined in the Greenplum Database cluster must be less than or equal to 100.

 :   `CPUSET` identifies the CPU cores to reserve for this resource group on the coordinator host and on segment hosts.
 The CPU cores that you specify must be available in the system and cannot overlap with any CPU cores that you specify for other resource groups.